Your child’s teacher is reading, with

 your child, every day.

 This is a fact.
 It begins in Kindergarten and builds.
-It is critical that reading does not stop once your child gets on that bus at the end of the day
+It is critical that reading does not stop once your child gets on that bus at the end of the day.

-This sheet can help break it down and
+This sheet can help break it down and allow your child to think as they read! |

 I am fortunate to have my child(ren) attend a school that gets Parents involved in everything that is going on in the classroom.
-It is reinforcing my child and defining her as a successful student
+It is reinforcing my child and defining her as a successful student.

 From first hand, I have seen the success.